stephenbeckr/stephenbeckr.github.io/index.md

 More information about us at [people](people).
  <!-- we also have the old (and infrequently updated)  [google site member page](https://sites.google.com/colorado.edu/becker/members). -->

+### **News!** Our department is hiring fall 2024 for two tenure-track positions
+One in math of climate, one in math of data science.

+More [details on the jobs](https://www.colorado.edu/amath/job-openings).
+The deadline for both is Nov 1 2024.

+### **Postdoc position**
+Jointly with Alireza Doostan, I am hiring for a postdoc for scientific data compression.
+See our [job ad](https://jobs.colorado.edu/jobs/JobDetail/?jobId=58939).
+Apply before Oct 31 2024.

 ### Contact info

 <table class="imgtable" style="border: 0px; float: right; width: 150px; clear=all;">